 Rosol – Polish Soup – A well-known, basic recipe for a clear chicken soup with noodles and vegetables.

 Romanian Semolina Dumpling Soup – How to make chicken stock and semolina dumplings – Romanian supa de galusti.

 Kid-Friendly Soup with Potatoes and Sausages

 - 3 cups vegetable stock or chicken stock

 - fine sea salt and freshly ground black pepper

 - Peel and chop the carrots and the potatoes.
 Finely chop the onions.

-- Add the stock, cover the pan, bring to a boil and cook for about 15 minutes.
-In the meantime cut the sausages into slices.
-Lower the heat and give the sausage slices to the soup.
-Leave for about 5 minutes until the sausages are heated through and the vegetables are soft.
+- Cook: Add the stock, cover the pan, bring to a boil, and cook for about 15 minutes.
+In the meantime, cut the sausages into slices.
+Lower the heat and add the sausage slices to the soup.
+Leave for about 5 minutes until the sausages are cooked or heated through, and the vegetables are soft.

 - Adjust the taste with salt and pepper and sprinkle the chopped parsley on top.